-Factory-built housing gross profit for the three and nine months ended December 31, 2016 was up consistent with greater home sales volume.
+Factory-built housing gross profit for the three months ended July 1, 2017 was up consistent with improved home sales revenue.

-Financial services gross profit for the three months ended December 31, 2016 increased as a result of fewer weather-related insurance claims and higher home loan sales volume, offset by lower interest income earned on securitized loan portfolios that continue to amortize.
-For the nine months ended December 31, 2016 versus the nine months ended December 26, 2015, financial services gross profit declined mainly from higher insurance claim losses and lower home loan sales volume.
-While claims activity typically spikes in April and May each year, a prime season for storm activity our larges policy state of Texas, the severity of hail, wind and flood damage to insured homes was considerably greater in the first quarter of fiscal year 2017 than during the same period last year.
-Losses from these events were somewhat mitigated by reinsurance contracts.
+Financial services gross profit for the three months ended July 1, 2017 increased as a result of fewer weatherrelated insurance claims and higher home loan sales volume, offset by lower interest income earned on securitized loan portfolios that continue to amortize.
+While claims activity typically spikes in April and May each year, a prime season for storm activity in our largest policy state of Texas, the severity of hail, wind and flood damage to insured homes was considerably greater in the first quarter of fiscal year 2017 than during the current period.
+Those losses from these events were somewhat mitigated by reinsurance contracts.

-As a percentage of net revenue, gross profits increased modestly from overall increased operating leverage.
+As a percentage of net revenue, gross profits increased modestly from overall increased construction leverage.

 Selling, General and Administrative Expenses.
-The following tables summarize selling, general and administrative expenses for the three and nine months ended December 31, 2016 and December 26, 2015.
+The following tables summarize selling, general and administrative expenses for the three months ended July 1, 2017 and July 2, 2016.